rokon12/what-why-how-in-software-engineering-and-development/pointers-in-function-arguments-in-c.md

 	int b = * arr;
 ```

-Now if we print the a and b, we will get the first value of the array.
+Now if we print the `a` and `b`, we will get the first value of the array.

 Interestingly we can increment the pointer also.